Veliny

 Veliny is a municipality and village in Pardubice District in the Pardubice Region of the Czech Republic.
 It has about 500 inhabitants.

 Etymology

 The name is derived from the personal name Vela, meaning "Vela's cottages".

 Geography

 Veliny is located about 19 km east of Pardubice.
 It lies in the Orlice Table.
 The highest point is at 334 m above sea level.
-The stream Velinský potok flows through the municipality and supplies the Pilský pond.
+The stream Velinský potok flows through the municipality and supplies here the fishpond Pilský rybník.

 History

 The first written mention of Veliny is from 1365.
 From 1497 to 1560, it was owned by the Pernštejn family.
 In 1560, it was acquired by Emperor Ferdinand I.

 Transport

 The I/36 road from Pardubice to Čestlice runs through the municipality.

 Sights

 The main historical landmark is the complex of the wooden timbered Church of Saint Nicholas with a morgue and a bell tower.
 The church was built in the late Baroque style in 1752 and the bell tower with morgue in 1750.